 A therapy that supports a child or family to work on their difficulties by learning about the connections between thoughts, behaviours and physical/body responses and the impact these can have on feelings.

 When one member of a family has a difficulty, it tends to impact on everyone in the family.
 Often, solving a problem or difficulty for a child or young person requires support from family members.
-Family therapy is a therapy that helps families work together to improve relationships and support each other in finding solutions to problems arising from mental health difficulties.
+Family therapy is a therapy that helps families work together to improve relationships and support each other in finding solutions to problems.

 A psychotherapist will help a child or young person to understand and manage difficult feelings by meeting regularly with them and developing a safe, stable relationship in which they can explore those feelings.
 Sometimes another clinician will offer parent support work alongside the individual work with the young person.
 Engaging with parents and carers to support the young person’s therapy and emotional development can greatly improve the long-term effectiveness of any therapy offered.